-A lot of confusion has arisen in the world of monitoring, probably because so many data can be used in so many different ways.
-At first approach it’s not easy for developers to find the best combination to solve emergencies efficiently also improving everyday work.
-In this article I wrote about my experience trying to differentiate:
+A lot of confusion has arisen in the world of monitoring, probably because so many different kinds of data can be used in so many different ways.
+At first approach, it’s not easy for developers to find the best combination to solve emergencies efficiently while improving everyday work.
+In this article, I share my experiences trying to differentiate:

-- Why you should monitor certain parts of your system and others not based on your stage of growth
+- Why you should monitor certain parts of your system and not others, based on your stage of growth; and

-Hi, I’m Valerio, software engineer from Italy and CTO at Inspector.
+Hi, I’m Valerio, a software engineer from Italy and chief technology officer (CTO) at Inspector.

-Solve customers critical problems can generate great business opportunities, but in these situations you need to be ready for really high customers expectations.
+Solving customers’ critical problems can generate great business opportunities, but in these situations, you need to be ready for really high customer expectations.

-To serve these customers and seize these business opportunities I quickly realized that it was needed to automate most of the activities that were taking up a lot of my time every day with a negative impact on my productivity.
+To serve these customers and seize these business opportunities, I quickly realized that it was necessary to automate most of the activities that were taking up a lot of my time every day with a negative impact on my productivity.

-After more than ten years as software engineer I spent a lot of time selecting the best set of tools to exponentially improve my productivity.
+After more than ten years as a software engineer, I spent a lot of time selecting the best set of tools to exponentially improve my productivity.

-Applications monitoring tools generally consist of two parts: the agent and the analytics platform.
+Application monitoring tools generally consist of two parts: the agent and the analytics platform.

-The agent is a software package that developers install in their servers or applications (based on how the agent is designed) and its goal is to collect relevant informations about application behavior and performance.
+The agent is a software package that developers install in their servers or applications (based on how the agent is designed).
+Its goal is to collect relevant information about application behavior and performance.

-These informations are sent to the remote platform that analyze that data, generate visual charts to help developers easily understand what’s happening in their system, and it should be able to send alerts to developers if something goes wrong in a convenient way.
+This information is sent to the remote platform that analyzes that data and generates visual charts to help developers easily understand what’s happening in their system.
+The platform should be able to send alerts to developers if something goes wrong in a convenient way.

-This is obviously a simplicistic description that could be cover a huge amount of tools out there.
+This is obviously a simplistic description that could cover a huge amount of tools out there.

-In fact many tools look like application monitoring tools, but they have nothing to do with application monitoring.
-These similarities made it difficult for me to figuring out which was the right tool to solve my productivity problems.
+In fact, many tools look like application monitoring tools, but they have nothing to do with application monitoring.
+These similarities made it difficult for me to figure out which was the right tool to solve my productivity problems.

-Here is what I learned in my journey.
+Here is what I learned on my journey.

 Logs management tools

-Logs management tool is often the first kind of tool we approach because watching application logs has been one the most important activity every day to be informed about what’s happening inside the most important parts of our application, since the very beginning of the application development journey.
+A logs management tool is often the first kind of tool we approach because watching application logs has been one the most important daily activities to be informed about what’s happening inside the most important parts of our application, since the very beginning of the application development journey.

-But when the application started to scale (it runs on multiple servers, require a complex architecture, etc.) I realized that it was very difficult to extract relevant informations from logs about application performance and monitor the impact of the code changes over time in terms of stability and resources consumption.
+I was no different.
+But when the application started to scale (it runs on multiple servers, requires a complex architecture, etc.), I realized that it was very difficult to extract relevant information from logs about application performance and monitor the impact of the code changes over time in terms of stability and resource consumption.

-Like when the car was invented, people were initially looking for a faster horse because they were used to using the horse.
+When the car was invented, people initially looked for a faster horse because they were used to using the horse.
 Then they realized that a different tool was needed to take it to the next level.

-Uptime monitoring tools can be described like a more sophisticated “ping”.
+Uptime monitoring tools can be described as a more sophisticated “ping.”

-The main purpose is simple: They ping your application endpoints from multiple regions to understand how well (or bad) it can be reached from users located in various geography.
+The main purpose is simple: the tools ping your application endpoints from multiple regions to understand how well it can be reached by users located in various parts of the world.

-These informations are useful to understand how the cloud infrastructure works to bring your application to the end-users (load balancer, CDN, network, etc.) and if some of this systems generate issues.
+This information helps understand how the cloud infrastructure works to bring your application to the end-users (load balancer, CDN, network, etc.) and if some of these systems generate issues.
 It does not provide any information on what is going on inside your application.

-In my case my application serves users all around the world, so external ping stats helped us to understand what regions suffer the highest latency by making decisions about in which regions we should place our servers to improve our customer experience.
+In my case, my application serves users all around the world, so external ping stats help us to understand what regions suffer the highest latency by making decisions about in which regions we should place our servers to improve our customer experience.

-They monitor the external environment, if your database slows down, you will never know.
+The downside is they monitor the external environment.
+If your database slows down, you will never know.

 Server vs Application monitoring

-This is the hardest difference to understand, and I have not found any interesting article that helped me clarify separation of duties.
+This is the most challenging difference to understand, and I have not found any interesting article that helped me clarify the separation of duties.

-The Application runs on a Server, so they are obviously two strictly related components of the system.
-That’s why it might be confusing at the first.
+The application runs on a server, so they are obviously two strictly related components of the system.
+That’s why it might be confusing at first.

-But server and application monitoring accomplish two completely different needs.
+But server and application monitoring accomplish two completely different tasks.

-Server monitoring focus you on infrastructure, and it’s also basically provided for free by any decent cloud provider.
+Server monitoring focuses on infrastructure, and it’s also basically provided for free by any decent cloud provider.

-Google GCP, AWS, DigitalOcean, provides you the most important metrics by default, like CPU usage, Storage, Bandwith, and more, completely free with no extra cost other than run the VM itslef.
+Google GCP, AWS, and DigitalOcean provide the most important metrics by default, like CPU usage, storage, bandwidth, and more, completely free with no extra cost other than running the virtual machine (VM) itself.

 Server monitoring offered free by cloud providers.

-Understand the time your VMs must scale up (or down) is an important necessity, but have the CPU at 100% could mean everything and nothing:
+Understanding the time your VMs must scale up (or down) is a necessity, but having the CPU at 100 percent could mean everything and nothing:

-- What part of your application you need to refactor if your application consumes to many resources?
+- What part of your application do you need to refactor if your application consumes too many resources?

-- How can you identify why a certain part of your app is slowing down causing a negative experience to your users?
+- How can you identify why a particular part of your app is slowing down, causing a negative experience to your users?

-- How can you be aware if your application is firing an exceptions, and why?
+- How can you be aware if your application is firing an exception, and why?

-As mentioned at the beginning of the article Server monitoring works installing an agent at the server level, so “outside” of your application.
+As mentioned at the beginning of the article, server monitoring works by installing an agent at the server level, “outside” of your application.

 But it’s really hard to look at your application from the outside and know what’s going on inside your code.

-Application monitoring finally focus you on “application” 🙆🙆.
+Application monitoring finally focuses you on “application” 🙆🙆.

-These class of tools provides you a software library, not a package to install in the OS.
-Developers install the integration library in their application like any other dependency without touching the server’s configuration, and it automatically collect relevant information about your code performance, errors, and trends to alert you in case something goes wrong, like a sentinel.
+This class of tools provides you a software library, not a package to install in the OS.
+Developers install the integration library in their application like any other dependency without touching the server’s configuration.
+It automatically collects relevant information about your code performance, errors, and trends to alert you if something goes wrong, like a sentinel.

-This market is currently dominated by gigantic, all-in-one platforms like Dynatrace, Instana, AppDynamics, Datadog, and more that provides one platforms that contains logs, server metrics, uptime metrics, application metrics, unstructured data, search indices, etc.
+The monitoring tool market is currently dominated by gigantic, all-in-one platforms like Dynatrace, Instana, AppDynamics, Datadog, and more that provide one platform containing logs, server metrics, uptime metrics, application metrics, unstructured data, search indices, etc.

-I immediately thought this can’t be the case of the million of software houses and SaaS startup out there.
-This kind of platform often require a dedicated engineering team for configuration, and maintainance and the difficulty of being used by smaller companies increases even more.
+I immediately thought this couldn’t be the case for the millions of software houses and software-as-a-service (SaaS) startups out there.
+This kind of platform often requires a dedicated engineering team for configuration and maintenance, and the difficulty of being used by smaller companies increases even more.

 What problem does an application monitoring tool solve?

-Application monitoring tool provides metrics and alerts to identify bugs and bottlenecks in your application without waiting the customers to report an issue.
+Application monitoring tools provide metrics and alerts to identify bugs and bottlenecks in your application without waiting for the customers to report an issue.

-It act like a sentinel allowing you to visually explore how your code runs, doing 90% of the analysis work in complete autonomy.
+It acts like a sentinel that allows you to visually explore how your code runs, doing 90 percent of the analysis work in complete autonomy.

 Why is application monitoring important?

-It is important because happy customers are paying customers.
+Application monitoring is essential because happy customers are paying customers.

 The real work starts by building your rapport with the customer and making them number one.

 If you put the customer first, they’ll remain loyal fans of your product.
-On the other hand, one of the worst things for your business is an error prone, buggy software.
+On the other hand, one of the worst things for your business is error-prone, buggy software.

-Nothing will drive potentially paying customers away faster than waiting for the site to load up, or finding it down altogether.
-So do whatever it takes to make them happy and the revenue will follow.
+Nothing will drive potential paying customers away faster than waiting for the site to load up, or finding it down altogether.
+So do whatever it takes to make them happy, and the revenue will follow.

 What can you monitor in an application?

-Each execution cycle is typically called a “Transaction”.
-So during a transaction the application can performs many different tasks like SQL queries, read/write files, call external systems, algorithm, etc.
+Each execution cycle is typically called a “transaction.”
+During a transaction, the application can perform many different tasks, such as SQL queries, read/write files, call external systems, algorithms, etc.

-All of this information are automatically collected by Inspector without any tricky configuration by developers.
+All of this information is automatically collected by Inspector without any tricky configuration by developers.

-Have you ever desired to watch your code running, instead to have just imagining it?
+Have you ever desired to watch your code running, instead of having to just imagine it?

 That’s what Inspector is designed to do, and how it is positioned in the monitoring market.
-It focus your attention to the code.
+It focuses your attention on the code.

-I really believe that clear and simple infromation are the most important thing to make better decisions.
+I really believe that clear and simple information is the most important thing that can help you make better decisions.

-Learn why, when and how to use monitoring tools was one of the most confusing parts of my developer journey, and I hope my experience building Inspector can help you to have a more aware vision of your needs and what are the right tools to solve your problems and improve your productivity.
+Learning why, when, and how to use monitoring tools was one of the most confusing parts of my developer journey.
+I hope my experience building Inspector can help you become more aware of your needs, and the right tools to solve your problems and improve your productivity.

-Thank you so much for reading it, share this article on your social accounts if you think it would be helpful for others.
+Thank you so much for reading.
+Share this article on your social accounts if you think it would be helpful to others.